lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 011.md

 # Notes:
 ## 9 Marpenoth
-We rolled stealth, we rolled p
+We rolled stealth, we rolled poorly, we are fucked.

 # Loot: